Building a mobile health app is a complex process.

 What Does All This Mean for App Developers/Owners?

-Being familiar with these regulations and having a clear, thought-out plan for data maintenance is a critical aspect of developing an mHealth app.
+Being familiar with these regulations and having a clear, thought-out plan for health data maintenance is a critical aspect of developing an mHealth app.
 Not knowing the requirements around PHI could lead to potential legal ramifications.

 Conversely, knowing about the specifics of PIPEDA and HIPAA can also save some time when developing with these rules and guidelines in mind.
 For example, if an app does not collect PHI, it is exempt from the regulations above.